MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-dev-test-environment.md

 - The lightweight Office 365 dev/test environment consists of an Office 365 trial subscription that you access from your main computer.

     Use this environment when you want to quickly demonstrate a feature.
-For the lightweight Office 365 dev/test environment, complete phases 2 and 3 of this article.
+For the lightweight Office 365 dev/test environment, complete only phases 2 and 3 of this article.

 - The simulated enterprise Office 365 dev/test environment consists of an Office 365 trial subscription and a simplified organization intranet connected to the Internet, which is hosted in Microsoft Azure infrastructure services.
 You can build this configuration completely in the Microsoft cloud.